NotAPenguin0/fixed_string/README.md

 # Licensing

-This code is licenced under the GNU Public License v3.0
+This code is licenced under the GNU General Public License v3.0